isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 COMMIT
 ```

 On commit, the log buffer is being written to disk, as a kind of binary diff to the original unchanged data base from the table space.
-The Undo Log space could be freed at this point, from the point of view of this transaction, because once committed, it can no longer be changed except by a second transaction.
+The Undo-Log space could be freed at this point, from the point of view of this transaction, because once committed, it can no longer be changed except by a second transaction.

-There are other connections, and other transactions in the system that could still make use of this data, and they can prevent the Undo Log entry from being purged.
+There are other connections, and other transactions in the system that could still make use of this data, and they can prevent the Undo-Log entry from being purged.
 More about that another time, when we look at transactions from a logical point of view and talk about isolation levels.

 When we write the Log Buffer out, we write it to the Redo-Log.
 The Redo-Log is an on-disk structure, usually taking the form of two files.
 They are the very first thing a MySQL install creates, so if you install MySQL with the data directory being a new and empty disk, the first two files being created are the two ib\_logfile\* structures.
 This ensures they are fixed size, immovable ring buffers that are physically not fragmented.
 They are linear blocks on disk.
 Writes to the Redo-Log are fast, sequential writes, even on rotating hard disks.